SmartSpin2K/SS2K-Documentation/user-guide/mounting.md

 # Version 1 & 2

-#### Click the image below to watch an install video for version 1.
+Watch an install video for version 1.
 Version 2 is very similar but the "mounting strap" only goes on one side of the head tube and then you can use zip ties or Velcro to secure it to your head tube.

 ![](https://youtu.be/5ZDDF4kHvIE)